How to Conserve Smartphone Battery Before It Shuts Down

 What I’m saying is that you should turn off your Wi-Fi or Bluetooth when you don’t need to be connected.
 One convenient way to do it is to switch to ‘Airplane Mode’ or just switch your phone off when you know you can’t get any signal.

 On the other hand, when you need good reception for your smartphone, place or position your phone in high connectivity zones.
 This will prevent your smartphones from constantly seeking a connection and wasting your precious battery power switching from one signal to the other.

 9. Minimize Notifications

-With constant connectivity to the Internet, we tend to get notifications on our smartphones all the time, be it updates on the latest news, emails, high scores from games, add-ons for apps etc. But I’m sure that you would only want to be notified on the more essential stuffs like new text messages, or messages from Whatsapp.
+With constant connectivity to the Internet, we tend to get notifications on our smartphones all the time, be it updates on the latest news, emails, add-ons for apps, etc. But I’m sure that you would only want to be notified on the more essential stuff like new text messages, or messages from Whatsapp.

 Not only is it annoying to constantly receive irrelevant notifications that can actually wait, it is also a powersucker for each of these notifications.
 Every incoming notification will light up your screen, make a sound alert or vibrate.

 Manage your settings well and disable unnecessary notifications to save a little battery power (and avoid being frustrated with these constant notifications).

 Some of us might have observed that our battery runs out faster when our smartphones are warm.
 Put simply, don’t leave your smartphones under direct sunlight or in any place that is hot.

 One of the more common occurrences would be leaving the smartphone in a car parked under the sun.
 The battery will function optimally in cooler environments, so do look out for, and try to avoid, scenarios where your phone is exposed to unnecessary and excessive heat.